[Interview] Smaller, Lighter SolarCell Remote Advances Samsung’s Environmental Strategy

 So, what are Samsung’s next steps to enhance sustainability of the SolarCell Remote?

-“We are continuing to move in the direction of light, thin and small to keep the use of plastic low,” said Kim.
+“We are continuing to move in the direction of light, thin and small to keep the use of plastic low,” Kim said.

 The ambitious journey of the SolarCell Remote to contribute to a more eco-conscious lifestyle is just beginning.

 * Content has been revised as of May 3, 2023 to provide more accurate information.